 Whew.
 And he did all this by the age of forty-four.

 Walter Ament Huffman was born in Bourbon County, Kentucky, on October 16, 1846.
-By 1850 parents Philip and Caroline had relocated to Madison County, Kentucky.
+By 1850 parents Phillip and Caroline had relocated their family to Madison County, Kentucky.

 From the 1877 city directory.

 Huffman, who had known swords as a soldier, knew plowshares as a merchant.

 In the 1880 census Huffman listed his occupation as “agricultural implements.”

 Huffman died in Chicago on June 29, 1890 of Bright’s disease.
 He was forty-four.
 His estate was valued at $1.4 million.